 Once a small claims lawsuit is filed you will more than likely get the outcome you are looking for without even going to court.
 Lawsuits are costly and Chexsystems does not make money by hiring an attorney to litigate.
 They will probably try to settle and remove the item from your ChexSystems report.
 Familiarize yourself with FCRA Rules.
 Each violation of the FCRA is worth $1,000.

 Negative ChexSystems records is removed after five years — if disputing ChexSystems does not work, wait it out.
-A negative ChexSystems report does not necessarily prohibit you from opening a 2nd chance bank account online or finding banks that don’t use ChexSystems.
-Second chance checking accounts are designed for people with a negative ChexSystems file or with bad credit.
+A negative ChexSystems report does not necessarily prohibit you from opening a second chance banking account or finding banks that don’t use ChexSystems.
+Second chance banking accounts are designed for people with a negative ChexSystems file or with bad credit.
 Generally second chance checking accounts have monthly fees, they also give customers an opportunity to upgrade to regular accounts after 6 to 12 months of handling your account well.
 Second chance checking accounts and No-ChexSystems banks give you an opportunity to rebuild your financial history

 Rebuild your banking history.
 Find a bank for you among our list of second-chance checking accounts online and become bankable again.